 It is anticipated that there will be approximately 13,000 residents in the NSW component of Ginninderry by the completion of the development in 2055.

 There are a range of mechanisms to fund services depending on what the service is.
-For municipal or local government services, these are typical funded through rates.
-Yass Valley Council will collect the rates and transfer the funds to the ACT Government, if they are delivering the service.
+For municipal or local government services, these are typically funded through rates.
 Many ‘state’ level or higher order services such as health and education can be funded via the Grants Commission processes for allocations to states and territories.
 Other services such as water and childcare are user pays funded.

 These residents will be NSW residents.
 They will therefore vote in the Yass Valley and NSW elections.